corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/node/deploy/env-prod-test.md

 [squidstatus.conf](../../resources/squidstatus.conf)

-* At this point you can ssh to the VM where the Corda Node is installed and run the following command:
+* At this point you can ssh to the VM where the Corda node is installed and run the following command:

 `java -Dhttps.proxyHost=your-firewall-proxy -Dhttps.proxyPort=8080 -jar corda.jar`

-* If the Corda Node starts up successfully you can then check `/var/log/squid/access.log` and you should see output as follows:
+* If the Corda node starts up successfully you can then check `/var/log/squid/access.log` and you should see output as follows:

 ```javascript